natanalt/hmm/README.md

 condition and can satisfy a specified maximal error or maximal number of triangles or vertices.
 It's also very fast.

+This fork contains a few useful modifications, such as Wavefront .obj format and texture UV generation.
+Look through the commit logs for more details. <3

 ![Example](https://i.imgur.com/xLGcmWS.png)

 ### Dependencies